 Whether you’ve been squatting a lot of weight and sport a fashionable red face or are fairly new to the squat game – here are some stuff that will get you, and your clients, a squat challenge that is worth your efforts.

 The instructions on how to squat with a proper squat form are fairly clear:

 - Feet shoulder width apart (there are variations), toes pointing out (15-30 degrees on both feet).

 - Neutral back through the move (spine should be fairly upright – you want to avoid rounding or hyperextending)

-- Pull yourself down (hips move downwards, not backwards) and stay centered on your heels.
+- Pull yourself down (hips move downwards, not backward) and stay centered on your heels.
 This is all about the regressive tissue.

 - Knees track on the lateral aspect of the feet.

-- Stay on the bottom position for at least 1 second, bouncing out of a squat can tear ligaments in your knee.
+- Stay on the bottom position for at least 1 second, bouncing out of a squat isn’t great for your knees.

 - Drive back up by pressing the ground with your heels.